About the Tulsa City Council

 meetings and standing committee meetings, which are scheduled on

-Thursdays, are broadcast live on TGOV.
+Wednesdays, are broadcast live on TGOV.

 The City Council offices are located on the fourth floor of City

 Hall in One Technology Center at 2nd St. and Cincinnati Ave. in